decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 Example: `did:ethr:0x26bf14321004e770e7a8b080b7a526d8eed8b388?versionId=12090175`

-The `versionId` is the block height at which the DID resolution MUST be performed.
+The `versionId` is the block number at which the DID resolution MUST be performed.
-Only ERC1056 events prior to or contained in this block height are to be considered when building the event history.
+Only ERC1056 events prior to or contained in this block number are to be considered when building the event history.

 If there are any events after that block that mutate the DID, the earliest of them SHOULD be used to populate the properties of the `didDocumentMetadata`:
-* `nextVersionId` MUST be the block height of the next update to the DID document.
+* `nextVersionId` MUST be the block number of the next update to the DID document.
-* `nextUpdate` MUST be the ISO date string of the block time of the next update.
+* `nextUpdate` MUST be the ISO date string of the block time of the next update (without sub-second resolution).

-In case the DID has had updates prior to or included in the `versionId` block height, the `updated` and `versionId` properties of the `didDocumentMetadata` MUST correspond to the latest block prior to the `versionId` querystring param.
+In case the DID has had updates prior to or included in the `versionId` block number, the `updated` and `versionId` properties of the `didDocumentMetadata` MUST correspond to the latest block prior to the `versionId` query string param.

 Any timestamp comparisons of `validTo` fields of the event history MUST be done against the `versionId` block timestamp.